BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 If the duct is large you will need to construct an external box which covers the exit and allows the sound to be baffled using our acoustic foam.
 You will obviously need to let the air out / in but this box will baffle as much as the sound as possible.

-We would suggest you build a box with MDF and line it with our thick Acoustic Foam.
+We would suggest you build a box with MDF and line it with our thick sound absorbing Acoustic Foam.
 See example diagram left.
 The box would need to be weather proof and you can line it with our thick fire retardant acoustic foam.
 We would advise pointing it at the ground to protect it from the elements and ensuring a grill is placed over the exit to stop wildlife climbing inside.
 The Z shape of the box is very important in its effectiveness.
 The sound will hit each wall as it passes through and the more walls it hits the more reduction is given.
 The thinner you can make the z part of the box the better.
+Alternatively, straight ducting can be used but should incorporate at least one a right angled bend within it to increase the effectiveness of the sound loss it is designed to create.

 Can i do anything with my speakers to reduce the problem?

 Moving the speakers will not make a huge difference to the sound leaving the room.
 If the speakers are mounted on a wall or ceiling we would advise removing them.
-Attaching a speaker to a wall or ceiling will mean that that surface vibrates and this will radiate externally.
+Attaching a speaker to a wall or ceiling will mean that the surface vibrates and this will radiate structure borne sound externally.

-We would advise sitting the speakers on our Vibration Pad this will decouple and reduce the transference of sound along the floor.
+To reduce structure borne noise, we would advise sitting speakers on our Vibration Pads this will decouple and reduce the transference of sound through the floor.

 For more info on this click HERE